-As we've already mentioned, adult day care centers provide supervision and social activities to seniors during the daytime.
+As we've already mentioned, adult daycare centers provide supervision and social activities to seniors during the daytime.
 The national average for this type of care in 2017 was $72 per day.
 For seniors who have severe medical problems and require intensive health services, an adult medical care facility is more suitable.
 The cost of this type of care is typically five percent to 15 percent more than a regular adult daycare center.

-Assisted living residences provide seniors with help for daily living activities, social activities, and basic health services.
+Assisted living residences to provide seniors with help for daily living activities, social activities, and basic health services.
 The cost of this type of care is usually paid monthly; the national average is $3,750 per month.
 Additional fees may be added, depending on the level of attention that a senior requires.
 For patients with dementia, memory care homes are more suitable.
-The cost of a memory care home is typically $1,200 per month more (on average) than assisted living residences.
+The cost of a memory care home is typical $1,200 per month more (on average) than assisted living residences.

 Nursing homes typically cost $227 per day on average, based on 2017 rates.
 These are skilled nursing residences that can provide the elderly with 24/7 care by licensed health professionals.